Olympics-Protest disrupts Beijing Games torch-lighting ceremony | Law-Order

 Olympics-Protest disrupts Beijing Games torch-lighting ceremony

 Four other activists were detained by police outside the stadium an hour before the ceremony and taken to the local station.
-They had not been charged yet.
+They have not been charged.
 Two more were arrested in Athens on Sunday after protesting at the Acropolis monument.
-Activists are planning more protests and a news conference on Tuesday when the flame will be official handed over to Beijing Games organisers in Athens.
+Activists are planning more protests and a news conference on Tuesday when the flame will be officially handed over to Beijing Games organisers in Athens.

 "The Olympic Games cannot address all the challenges in our world," Bach said in his address inside the ancient stadium prior to the protest.
 "But they set an example for a world where everyone respects the same rules and one another.
 They inspire us to solve problems in friendship and solidarity."